 A nice match, with two pleasant and watchable teams, well played both!
 Thanks to L.B.S. for playing, and giving a respectable account of themselves.
 And well done to Hertford, a good team on the buzzer and the bonuses, could be one to watch in the next round; best of luck to them there!

-The stats: Mr Byrne was the best buzzer of the night with five, while Messrs Taylor and Mutio and Ms Clarke all got two each for Birkbeck.
+The stats: Mr Lloyd was, narrowly, the best buzzer of the night with four starters, while Messrs Butterworth and Ruess both got two each for L.B.S..
 On the bonuses, L.B.S. managed 8 out of 18, and Hertford a solid 18 out of 27, and there were no penalties all night.

 Next week's match: Emmanuel College Cambridge vs St Andrews

 Only Connect continued its first round with its third heat, with the Apollos, Tim Robinson, Rob Butlin and captain Terry Prett, and the Jukebozers, Bhagwan Manky, Laura Myles and captain Paul Mackely.
 The former led 6-2 after the first round, and an evenly scoring second round saw them maintain the lead at 10-6 (I claim 3 points on the Xbox question).
 Two perfect walls maintained the gap again, 20-16, but the Jukeboxers fared much better on Missing Vowels and came from behind to win 27-22.